 While season one takes its time to dazzle viewers despite solid acting and enough gory bloodshed, subsequent seasons make up for it, doubling up on the action and keeping viewers on the edge of their seats.
 Once you have a taste for the arena, it will be hard not to binge-watch the whole thing.
-You can stream four seasons of Spartacus on Netflix.
+You can stream Spartacus on Netflix.

 Based on Philippa Gregory’s historical novel series The Cousins’ War, The White Queen benefits from a great cast, terrific costumes and plenty of political, soapy intrigue to keep viewers on their toes.
 The series is set against the backdrop of the Wars of the Roses and follows the story of the three women involved in a long conflict for the throne of England.
-A deadly, yet tremendously entertaining power struggle ensues.
+A deadly yet tremendously entertaining power struggle ensues.

 Merlin ended back in 2012, but that doesn’t make this captivating series any less worthy of your attention.
 Loosely based on the legends of the young wizard Merlin and his relationship with King Arthur, the show follows the young warlock as he struggles to understand his destiny in Camelot, under the rule of a tyrant who banned the use of magic.

 The great thing about Merlin is that you can watch it improve season after season.
 The show is pretty formulaic as it starts out, but it evolves into a glorious tale of magic and humour that does the legend justice.
 Well-cast and beautifully shot, the show is the best kind of comfort television.
 It doesn’t have much in common with Game of Thrones except for the historical fantasy aspect, but it’s a lighter and fluffier binge, perfect for when the gore and violence featured in some of the other entries from our list gets too much.
-Stream five seasons of Merlin on Netflix.
+Stream it on Netflix.

 Based on Neil Gaiman’s novel of the same name, American Gods centres on a different breed of war – between the Old Gods and the New.
 The series follows Shadow Moon, a former convict who gets released from prison and meets a very strange man, Mr. Wednesday.
-He gets a job as Mr. Wednesday’s assistant/bodyguard and becomes embroiled in an epic conflict he never could have imagined before, as ancient deities who have been stranded in the US for centuries will come head to head with new deities born of the age of television and the Internet.
+He gets a job as Mr. Wednesday’s assistant/bodyguard and becomes embroiled in an epic conflict he never could have imagined before, as ancient deities who have been stranded in the US for centuries will come head to head with new deities born of the age of television and the internet.